Skip to main content

 celebrity-xploration

-The cruising industry is constantly striving to outdo itself, with Icon of the Seas being the most anticipated example.
+The cruising industry is constantly striving to outdo itself, with Icon Class ships being the most anticipated example.
 On the other end, though, are ships that lack some of the thrills that make the biggest cruise ships so appealing.

 They cater to a different demographic that is more interested in luxurious, intimate experiences and once-in-a-lifetime destinations.
 For that reason, they can be thought of more like a yacht than a cruise ship.

-Celebrity Xploration measures 319.5 gross registered tons and is less than 100 feet long.
-That is about 98% smaller than Wonder of the Seas!
-Due to the ship's size, she lacks most of what people love about bigger ships, including a variety of stateroom options.
+Celebrity Flora measures 5,739 gross registered tons and is around 333 feet long Due to the ship's size, she lacks most of what people love about bigger ships, including a variety of stateroom options.

 Read more: 10 of the Smallest Cruise Ships in the World